Building a Quote Server with PowerRPC

 interface quote {

-int getQuote( inout stkQuote* pQuote);
+int getQuote(inout stkQuote* pQuote);

 } 0x12345;

-write the server implementation file quote_impl.c .
+Create the server implementation file quote_impl.c:

 #include "quote.h"